 Interactive exhibit at Science Centre Singapore with colorful displays and visitors exploring.

 Get your booking confirmed instantly

-Admission to the Science Centre Singapore
+Admission for The Science Centre Singapore

-Access to Omni-theatre based on your chosen option
+Use of Omni-theatre, based on your chosen option

+Interactive exhibit at Science Centre Singapore with colorful displays and visitors exploring.